Frequently Asked Questions

 A partial list of unprocessed archival collections is available here.
 Access to unprocessed collections may require special handling or be subject to restrictions.
 Please contact the archives at (213) 741-0094 or email@example.com to discuss researching unprocessed collections.

 What happens when I arrive to do research?

 Researchers must present a valid state identification card or passport to the desk attendant on duty.
 The attendant will have you fill out and sign a research form agreeing to ONE Archives’ rules and guidelines.
-The attendant will then retrieve the requested materials and bring them to your reference table, one box at a time.
+A research account is required to use materials or order reproductions from the ONE National Gay & Lesbian Archives.
+To register and request items before your visit, please log on here.
+After registering as a researcher, the attendant will then retrieve the requested materials and bring them to your reference table, one box at a time.
 Please contact firstname.lastname@example.org to discuss options.